 - short-term memory loss

 - trouble keeping track of time

-you will be moved to another room.
-Be prepared to stay in the hospital for
+You’ll likely be in the ICU for one to two days so your vital signs can be monitored.
+Once you’re stable, you will be moved to another room.
+Be prepared to stay in the hospital for seven days.

 - refraining from physical activity